State Apostille Services from USA

 International fingerprinting for these jurisdictions requires careful adherence to the authority’s published technical guidelines to ensure acceptance and prevent resubmission.

-Globeia simplifies the process for Vienna residents by offering a fully integrated, one-stop international fingerprinting service.
+Globeia simplifies the process for Vienna residents by offering a fully coordinated, international fingerprinting service.
 Here’s how Globeia’s approach works:

 1. Tailored Guidance for Each Applicant